lukeshay/route-rating-rest-api/README.md

 ## Pre-requisites

--   Node
--   npm
 -   java 8
   -  Open source is alpha
 -   docker
 -   docker-compose
 -   linux machine
--   pm2

-## Front End

-1. After cloning the repository, cd into the front end folder
-2. Run `yarn start` to run the development server
-3. Run `yarn build` to generate the production build
-4. run `./pm2StartScript` to build and serve using pm2

 ## Back End